Understanding Solo Diving

 From 1940 to 1950

-When recreational scuba first became possible following Jacques - Yves Cousteau and Émile Gagnan's revolutionary invention of the Aqua-Lung in 1943, many early dives were conducted alone or with minimal structure, with the buddy system (as we understand it today) not yet being standardised.
-As a result, early dive pioneers using newly developed demand regulators often:
+When recreational scuba first became achievable following Jacques - Yves Cousteau and Émile Gagnan's revolutionary invention of the Aqua-Lung in 1943, many early dives were conducted alone or with minimal structure, with the buddy system as we know it today, not yet being standardised.
+As a result, early dive pioneers operating newly developed demand regulators often:

 Had limited training or formal procedures